 This operation can be useful for attempting a partial realignment of the head, making it slam on the opposite side to the usual one.

-S – Speed Check to check and adjust the speed of the disc rotation motor
+S - Speed Check to verify and adjust the speed of the disk rotation engine

 Pressing S, you enter the utility that is used to adjust the rotation speed of the disk, which must be as close as possible to 300 revolutions per minute.
 If the speed is too low or too high, it is possible to act on the trimmer that adjusts the rotation speed, which is located under the mechanics of the drive.